Danderson123/SNP_simulator/README.md

 # SNP_simulator
-Simulate SNPs from a reference across a phylogenetic tree.
+Simulate SNPs across a phylogenetic tree from a reference.

 ## Installation